Combined Broker Exam and License Application Process

 - Out-of-state applicants must also submit a completed and notarized irrevocable Consent to Service of Process (RE 234) .
 See Out-of-State Applicants for further information.

 Missing requirements may be submitted anytime within a two year period following CalBRE receipt of a combination application and fee.
-Additionally, if a significant period of time elapses between the time the examination/license application is filed and the date the examinee passes the test, the Department will require a written update of pertinent information before the license can be issued.
+Additionally, if a significant period of time elapses between the time the examination/license application is filed and the date the examinee passes the test, the Department may require a written update of pertinent information before the license can be issued.